15 Great 90s Movies That Time Forgot

 Thanks to VOD and streaming services it’s easier than ever to access these forgotten gems, and you really should.
 It’s a blast, and a great reminder that movies mean more than box office and franchising.
 In putting together this list it became obvious that one way in which the 90s differed from the 80s was a reverberation of the effects of unchecked capitalism and gender roles that Generation X said “no thanks” to and punched the Baby Boomer generation right in the kisser.
 As such, satire saw a major storytelling comeback, from dirtying up fairytales to tackling the previous generation’s various political scandals.

 This list was started by Haleigh Foutch and the like-minded Brian Formo took the template and added a few decades—using an under 10,000 votes criteria from IMDb to unearth some truly underseen flicks for 1970s and 80s themed lists.
 But with the 90s being the decade that birthed IMDb that criteria wasn’t used to update this list.
 Most everything here has under 20,000 votes on IMDb but more than half do fall under 10,000.
 The lone outlier and most still beloved title on this list is one of Haleigh’s all-time favorites and features on of Brian’s go to karaoke joints (by the Violent Femmes) so we’re letting that slide.
-Check out 15 of our favorite forgotten 90s movies below.
+So, let us go on; 15 of our favorite forgotten 90s movies are below.